 - Bernard Williams

-I. Metaphysical Attitudes and the Human Predicament
+I. Existential Attitudes and the Human Predicament

 Our understanding and interpretation of human agency and moral responsibility is evidently not just a matter of theoretical interest and curiosity.
 It affects and modifies our attitude to our lives and how we may lead them.
 In this respect the philosophical issue of human freedom and moral responsibility is similar to the problems of the existence of God and the immortality of the soul.
 These are, as Kant noted, issues that concern not just what we know but what we ought to do and what we may hope for.
 We care about these matters because they serve to guide and inform how we lead our lives and why we may want to continue them.
 With respect to these matters, therefore, it is understandable that we may seek some measure or degree of philosophical consolation and reassurance.
 It is, nevertheless, entirely possible the truth about our predicament will disappoint these hopes and aspirations.

 We may refer to metaphysical problems that carry significance for the human predicament as existential metaphysical problems.
 In confronting problems of this sort we seek to provide some sort of vindication of our lives and existence – both as individuals and collectively.
 The challenge is “to make sense of human life” within a credible world-view.
 These problems share several important features.
 First, they generally arouse attitudes that are either positive or negative in quality.
 They are positive insofar as they affirm or sustain some feature or aspect of our existence that we value or care about.
 Conversely they are negative when they have the opposite significance.
-We might refer to this as the valence of our metaphysical attitudes.
+We might refer to this as the valence of our existential attitudes.
 Second, this valence may also vary as a matter of degree – being more or less intense.
 The intensity of a given attitude will vary with either the weight and significance of what it is that we attach value to or with the extent to which it is perceived to be threatened (e.g. in light of skeptical arguments).
 Finally, when we consider existential metaphysical issues of this kind, we may distinguish between an orthodox and unorthodox interpretation of the relationship between skepticism and pessimism.
 Generally speaking, we assume that skepticism about the feature in question justifies some measure or degree of pessimism, on the ground that the feature in question is required to secure something of particular value or worth for us.
 It is clear, nevertheless, that skeptical conclusions do not always generate pessimism, as some may accept a given skeptical conclusion but go on to deny that this licences any form of pessimism.
 As we shall see, when we consider the issue of moral responsibility, the general structure of our available options falls into this general structure or pattern, as found in various other existential metaphysical problems.

 II.
 Strawson’s Taxonomy